Anton3413/Reverso-Java-API/README.md

 }
 ```
 Among other information, the VoiceResponse contains a byte array that
-stores the audio file, which voices the required text.
+stores the audio file, which voices the required sourceText.
 To get the audio
 data, you can use the following code:
 ```java
 Reverso reverso = new Reverso();